 This is our review of Starling Bank and their 0% FX fees debit card.

-Why should I get a Starling Bank 0% foreign exchange fee card for travelling?
+Why should I get a 0% foreign exchange fee card for travelling?

 If you use a rewards credit card when travelling, you will incur a fee of 3% on everything you buy.
 This can never be justified by the miles and points earned on the transaction.
 It may be justified if you need to hit a spending target to trigger a sign-up bonus or a voucher such as the British Airways American Express 2-4-1.

-All of these products have different features – there is no ‘right’ answer for you.
+All of these products have different features – there is no ‘right’ answer.
 Some are more fiddly than others, some are prepaid cards and some are credit cards, some have added benefits such as 0% interest on purchases.

 If you DO want to earn miles and points from your foreign spending, the best option is Curve Card.
-Curve is free and has a 0% foreign exchange fee Monday to Friday (0.5% at weekends).
+Curve is free and has a 1% foreign exchange fee (2/3rd lower than most cards).
 It recharges your purchase to any other Visa or Mastercard you own in Sterling.
 This means you earn miles and points on the underlying card without paying the usual 2.99% foreign transaction fee.
-Curve Card will pay you £5 for trying it out – read our review of Curve Card here.
+Curve Card will pay you £5 for trying it out – read our article here.

 What is Starling Bank?

-Starling Bank is effectively where Revolut wants to be, but isn’t quite.
-It is a full ‘online bank on a debit card’ and unlike Revolut has full UK FSCS compensation up to £85,000 if the company goes bust.
+Starling Bank is effectively where Revolut wants to be, but isn’t yet.
+It is a full ‘online bank on a debit card’ and unlike Revolut has full FSCS compensation up to £85,000 if the company goes bust.

 Some of the services offered by Starling Bank will be familiar to Revolut or Monzo users: